Alex-Unnippillil/enterprise-garage-sale-app/README.md

 The application is designed for AWS deployment using services such as Cognito for authentication and S3 for asset storage.
 Refer to [DEPLOYMENT.md](DEPLOYMENT.md) for step-by-step production guidance.

+## Contributing

+We welcome community contributions!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guide for information on branching, committing, and running tests.
+By participating in this project you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Further Reading

 - [API Documentation](API_DOCUMENTATION.md)